buildspace/buildspace-projects/Solana_And_Web3/en/Section_1/Lesson_2_Building_Connect_Wallet_Button.md

 const checkIfWalletIsConnected = async () => {
   if (window?.solana?.isPhantom) {
     console.log('Phantom wallet found!');
+    /*
+      * The solana object gives us a function that will allow us to connect
+      * directly with the user's wallet
+    */
     const response = await window.solana.connect({ onlyIfTrusted: true });
     console.log(
       'Connected with Public Key:',